kbengine/kbengine.github.com/docs/faq.md

 [其他]:
 ========

-◇ KBEngine uses what protocol?
+◇ KBEngine uses what network protocol?
 ---------------------

 	cluster built using the UDP, other TCP.